 Welcome to topic 4 – Design for online and blended learning

-Fantastic presentations from the PBL groups are being shared in the ONL202 community under the category: PBL group work.
+Interesting presentations from the PBL groups are being shared in the ONL231 community space under PBL group work submissions.
 Don´t miss the opportunity to look at and comment on what the other groups have created using different tools.

-At this point, we would also like to encourage you all to read some participants’ blogs that you haven’t looked at before, and also to comment on them!
+At this point, we would also like to encourage you all to read some of your fellow participants Individual reflections that you haven’t looked at before, and also to comment on them!

 The ONL team